shayansadeghieh/neuronpedia/README.md

        AUTORELOAD=1
   ```

-## 'i want to do high volume autointerp explanations'
+## 'I Want to Do High Volume Autointerp Explanations'

-this section is under construction.
+This section is under construction.

 - use EleutherAI's [Delphi library](https://github.com/EleutherAI/delphi)
 - for OpenAI's autointerp, use [utils/neuronpedia_utils/batch-autointerp.py](utils/neuronpedia_utils/batch-autointerp.py)

-## 'i want to generate my own dashboards/data and add it to neuronpedia'
+## 'I Want to Generate My Own Dashboards/Data and Add It to Neuronpedia'

-this section is under construction.
+This section is under construction.

 [TODO: simplify generation + upload of data to neuronpedia](https://github.com/hijohnnylin/neuronpedia/issues/46)

 [TODO: neuronpedia-utils should use poetry](https://github.com/hijohnnylin/neuronpedia/issues/43)

-in this example, we will generate dashboards/data for an [SAELens](https://github.com/jbloomAus/SAELens)-compatible SAE, and upload it to our own Neuronpedia instance.
+In this example, we will generate dashboards/data for an [SAELens](https://github.com/jbloomAus/SAELens)-compatible SAE, and upload it to our own Neuronpedia instance.

 1. ensure you have [Poetry installed](https://python-poetry.org/docs/)
 2. [upload](https://github.com/jbloomAus/SAELens/blob/main/tutorials/uploading_saes_to_huggingface.ipynb) your SAELens-compatible source/SAE to HuggingFace.